kojiromike/magento-retail-order-management/docs/OVERVIEW.md

 ### Order History

 When a customer checks their order status via the "Orders and Returns" or "My Orders" section of their "My Account" profile, the order service is called to provide up-to-date order history and details, including order status and shipment tracking numbers.
+All of the customer's orders, even those that did not originate with Magento, are displayed.
 This information is not saved back into the Magento sales database.

 ### Order Events